 The rail-trail follows the route of the old Chicago and Northwestern Railroad.
 The original corridor fell into disuse in 1992, after which Rails-to-Trails Conservancy bought the corridor and donated it to the state of Nebraska for trail development.
 It was designated a National Recreation Trail in the National Trails System in 2001.

 There are numerous access points and places to park along the Cowboy Trail.
-For more detailed information about trail access and parking, click on the link under Related Links.
+For more detailed information about trail access and parking, click on the link under Related Content.